 • Help in enhancing social and peer supports, improving body image, promoting resilience;

 • Psychological support and education for partners and family;

 • Psychotherapy for coexisting mental health/substance use concerns, including for issues unrelated to gender dysphoria.

 You are special, and you have a unique story to tell.
 Let us be part of your gender journey.
-Call Janette Herrera 760-323-2118 extension 469 or complete the form below and we’ll be in touch right away.
+Call our trans navigator Kim Skeete direct at 760-656-8446 or complete the form below and we’ll be in touch right away.